WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

                             +----------------------+            +----------------------+
 </pre>

-Every `Decorator` IS-A component AND HAS-A `Component`
+Every `Decorator` IS-A component AND HAS-A `Component`.
-- `Window w/ scrollbar` is a kind of window, _and_ has a pointer to the underlying plain window
+- `Window w/ scrollbar` is a kind of window, _and_ has a pointer to the underlying plain window.
-- `Window w/ scrollbar + menu` is a window and has a pointer to a `window w/ scrollbar`, which has a pointer to a `plain window`
+- `Window w/ scrollbar + menu` is a window and has a pointer to a `window w/ scrollbar`, which has a pointer to a `plain window`.

 Ex.